 This kind of inner beauty is invisible.
 It exists in the minds, emotions, feelings, characters, relationships and imaginations.
 In the eyes of a lover his beloved is a beauty.
 What seems attractive at the first sight may become plain with time, and vice versa.
 Some people are beautiful because of their intelligence, others because of their charisma.
 Certain beauty can only be appreciated by the heart and not the eyes, such as poem, music, love and friendship.
 A tango can stir up different feelings because what people hear may not be the song, but their own emotions.
 Everything seems bright when the heart is shiny, and gloomy when the heart is clouded.
 The past is more splendid in memory than it was in reality, and so is the future in the vision.
 All these suggest that beauty is not just a form but also a subjective feeling.

 Ultimate beauty is conceptional, transcending the visual boundaries and allowing the mind to fly in the realm of imagination.
-Tango is not primarily a visual art but art of feeling and consciousness.
+Tango is not primarily a visual art but art of consciousness and feelings.
 In tango you can close your eyes and follow your intuition.
-You can't see how your partner dances, only feel his/her embrace, touch, move, and through which his/her emotions, feelings, temperament and personality.
+You can't see how your partner dances, only feel their embrace, touch, move, and through which their emotions, feelings, temperament and personality.
 His masculinity, strength, dependability, support, protection, thoughtfulnes and finesse, her femininity, softness, obedience, affection, seduction and tacit agreement, all are but feelings.
-Even his/her musicality and quality of dance are conceived through the sense.
+Even their musicality and quality of dance are conceived through the sense.
 Tango provides plenty room for imagination.
 Dancing tango is like attending a banquet of feelings.
 Its beauty is largely conceptional rather than visual (see Tango Is a Feeling).

 It is regretful that formalist dancers focus only on the visible and ignore the invisible.
 What makes tango unique is its conceptional beauty.
 Tango has great potentials in this area.
 Exploring its inner beauty so that tango may become an even richer emotional feast is a worthy goal.
 Although it is natural for beginners to focus on the external, as comprehension proceeds from the outside to the inside and from the shallow to the deep, my aspiration is that this process can be shortened, so that when you come to the age of Warren Buffett, Marie Curie and Mother Teresa, you would not regret for what you have missed out in your pursuit of vanity.
 Isn't that often the case beyond tango (see The Psychology in Tango)?